Wirayabovorn007/Minishell/README.md

-# Minishell
+This project has been created as part of the 42 curriculum by wiboonpr, pphuntph.

-**As beautiful as a shell**
+# Minishell - **As beautiful as a shell**
+## Description
 This project is a custom implementation of a lightweight shell, mimicking the core functionalities of bash.
 Built from scratch in C, it focuses on deep system-level programming, including process creation , file descriptor management, parsing, and signal handling.
 The architecture was designed with a highly logical, modular approach to guarantee complete memory safety, and strictly adhere to the 42 Norminette standard.

-## CORE FEATURES
-**`Command Execution`**: Resolves and executes external commands via absolute paths, relative paths, or the system PATH environment variable.
+- **`Command Execution`**: Resolves and executes external commands via absolute paths, relative paths, or the system PATH environment variable.

-**`Parsing and Quotes`**: Robust handling of single and double quotes, ensuring literal interpretations where necessary and allowing for proper environment variable expansion.
+- **`Parsing and Quotes`**: Robust handling of single and double quotes, ensuring literal interpretations where necessary and allowing for proper environment variable expansion.

-**`Pipes`**: Chaining of commands, successfully managing multiple piped child processes without file descriptor or memory leaks.
+- **`Pipes`**: Chaining of commands, successfully managing multiple piped child processes without file descriptor or memory leaks.

-**`Redirections`**: Full support for standard input, standard output, append mode, and heredocs.
+- **`Redirections`**: Full support for standard input, standard output, append mode, and heredocs.

-**`Environment Variables`**: Expands system environment variables and properly handles exit status variables.
+- **`Environment Variables`**: Expands system environment variables and properly handles exit status variables.

-**`Signal Handling`**: Accurately replicates bash behavior for interrupt and quit signals across interactive mode, child processes, and heredocs.
+- **`Signal Handling`**: Accurately replicates bash behavior for interrupt and quit signals across interactive mode, child processes, and heredocs.

+## Instructions
+**`Prerequisites`**: Requires a C compiler (GCC/Clang), Make, and the standard readline library.

+**`Compilation`**: Run the make command at the root of the repository to build the executable.
+Other standard rules include `make clean`, `make fclean`, and `make re`.

+**`Running the Shell`**: Start the program by executing `./minishell` in your terminal.
+You can begin entering standard shell commands.

 ## BUILTIN COMMANDS
 `echo` with -n flag support